 Displaying blog posts on your website is an essential part of building an engaging online presence.
 Blog posts can help you establish your expertise, increase website traffic, and build relationships with your audience.

-With the Post Listing block from The Plus Addons for Block Editor, you can easily showcase your blog posts in a stylish and customisable way, and encourage your visitors to explore more of your content.
+With the Post Listing block from The Plus Blocks for Gutenberg, you can easily showcase your blog posts in a stylish and customisable way, and encourage your visitors to explore more of your content.

 - Make sure the default WordPress Block editor is active.

-- You need to have The Plus Addons for Block Editor plugin installed and activated.
+- You need to have The Plus Blocks for Gutenberg plugin installed and activated.

 - Make sure the Post Listing block is activated, to verify this visit Plus Settings → and Search for Post Listing and activate.

-- This is a Freemium widget, to unlock the extra features, you need the PRO version of The Plus Addons for Block Editor.
+- This is a Freemium block, to unlock the extra features, you need the PRO version of The Plus Blocks for Gutenberg.

 How to activate the Post Listing Block?